BillJr99/Ursinus-CS173/_pages/Modules/ArrayDrills/exercise-drill-arraymean.md

     - incorrectcheck: |
         pos.includes("23")
       feedback: "Try again.
 Don't forget to divide by the number of elements in the array!"

+    - incorrectcheck: |
+        pos.includes("0,0,0")
+      feedback: "Try again.
+It seems like you're still returning the default value of 0 for all of your arrays!"

+    - incorrectcheck: |
+        pos.includes("NaN")
+      feedback: "Try again.
+It appears you may be dividing by zero somewhere.
+Be careful that you handle the case properly when there are no elements in the array!"

 files:
   - filename: "ArrayUtils.java"